 It’s a well-known fact that babies get sick.
 A lot.
 And the only accurate way to know if little ones have a temperature is by using a baby thermometer.
-So a reliable, accurate and easy-to-read thermometer is a must for every family’s medical kit.
+That’s why a reliable, accurate and easy-to-read thermometer is a handy must-have item for every family’s medical kit.

-From digital probes and temperature strips to clever Bluetooth patches, there’s now a huge a variety of baby thermometers to choose from.
+From digital probes to ear and forehead styles, there’s now a huge range of baby thermometers to choose from.

-What to look for when buying a baby thermometer
+What to consider when buying a baby thermometer

 Gone are the days of a one-size-fits-all mercury thermometer.
 Now there are plenty of different options for taking a baby’s temperature.

 Type: There are a few types of thermometers that can be used to take a child’s temperature at home:

 - Digital thermometers for armpit, oral or rectal readings.